Skip to main content Skip to Chat

 Technology Use

-The Provincial Learning Network (PLN), which provides access requires that students and staff abide by the following polices:
+The Provincial Learning Network (PLN) requires that students and staff abide by the following polices:

 • Do not access internet radio or video streaming services, unless permission is given for learning purposes